 With regards to the management, aggressive treatment of all risk factors and liberal use of folic acid and vitamin B has been advocated.
-The use of hydroxychloroquine has been shown to have cardioprotective effect as it has suggested that it has antiatherogenic effects [16,17].
+The use of hydroxychloroquine has been shown to have cardioprotective effect as it has suggested that it has anti-atherogenic effects [16,17].
 Generally, the treatment for myocardial infarction, pulmonary hypertension and valvular disease are similar as those without APLS.

 For APLS patients with thrombotic events, the duration of treatment is according to the patient's clinical situation and the size, shape, and location of the thrombus.
 Lifelong warfarin may be an option in the presence of underlying cardiomyopathy which may predispose to further intracardiac thrombosis.
 A randomized clinical trial done comparing high intensity warfarin (INR 3.0-4.0) versus conventional antithrombotic therapy for the prevention of recurrent thrombosis in patients with antiphospholipid syndrome showed that high intensity warfarin was not superior and is associated with increased risk of minor hemorrhagic complications [18].
 A current review states that for patients with definite APLS with first venous thrombotic event, prolonged use of anticoagulation to maintain target INR of 2.0-3.0 is recommended.
-For those with arterial thrombosis, proposed therapies include: anticoagulation with target INR 2.0-3.0, or combination of antiplatelet or anticoagulation therapy with target INR 2.0-3.0 [19].
+For those with arterial thrombosis, proposed therapies include: anticoagulation with target INR 3.0-4.0; antiplatelet therapy alone; anticoagulation with target INR 2.0-3.0 [19].